Jack Aston

-James Aston (1 July 1877 – February 1934) was an English professional footballer who played as an inside forward.
+James Aston (1 July 1877 – 8 November 1935) was an English professional footballer who played as an inside forward.
 He made 184 appearances and scored 68 goals in the Football League.
 He was known by the nickname of "Soldier Aston" during his playing career.

 Career

 He started his league career playing for Walsall, and was the club's leading goalscorer in the 1898–99 season.
 He was signed by Woolwich Arsenal in May 1899, making his debut on 2 September 1899 against Leicester Fosse.
 After playing 11 of the first 12 league games of the season and in four FA Cup ties, he lost his place to Paddy Logan in December 1899 and was unable to regain a first-team place.
 According to a report in the Walsall Advertiser in January 1900 Arsenal were forced into the sale of Aston, one of their "most expensive players", due to a lack of funds.
 In total he played 15 times for Arsenal, scoring five goals.

-He moved on to Small Heath in the summer of 1900 and contributed to their promotion as Second Division runners-up in the 1900–01 season.
+He moved on to Small Heath in January 1900 and contributed to their promotion as Second Division runners-up in the 1900–01 season.
 In April 1901 Tottenham Hotspur reportedly made a move to sign Aston but he was retained by Small Heath for the following season.
 He went on to play for Doncaster Rovers, briefly rejoined Walsall, before signing professional terms with South Kirkby among a number of clubs prior returning to his old club Walsall once again.
-In November 1905 it was clear that Aston was not the force he once was, with newspaper reports pointing out that he was "long passed his best" whilst playing for Walsall.
+In November 1905 it was clear that Aston was not the force he once was, with newspaper reports pointing out that he had "long passed his best" whilst playing for Walsall.